gorencnace/MiniApp2/README.md

 # MiniApp2
-Second assigment for PBP course, for more info check **Mini App 2 Specification.pdf**
+Second assigment for PBD course, for more info check **Mini App 2 Specification.pdf**